-What is AdTech and How does it Work?
+What is AdTech and How Does it Work?

 What is Advertising Technology?

-Buying advertising spaces used to be manual but evolved into an automated way of doing things.
-Traditionally, specialists needed to decide which ads to buy and how much to pay for them one by one.
+However, this approach to campaign management took time to appear.
+Buying advertising spaces used to be manual but has evolved into an automated process.
+Traditionally, specialists needed to decide which ads to buy and how much to pay for them individually.
 This approach worked for some time, but connecting the dots between buyers and sellers became hard when the number of impressions started to surge.

 That is where programmatic advertising had to step in and put the ad selling and buying process on automation.